 A term annuity is an annuity income option that guarantees a definite minimum period of payments even after death occurs—also known as a period certain annuity.

 How does a union annuity work?

 A union annuity is a pension plan created by labor unions and associated employers and the annuity plan.
-It is designed to provide annuity payments to retired union workers for either a fixed period of time or life.
+It is designed to provide annuity payments to retired union workers for either a fixed period or life.